Home / Car Rental

 Total circuit$200–$300

-Based on 4x4 consumption of ~15L/100km at N$18–22/L (2025 prices)
+Based on 4x4 consumption of ~15L/100km at a recent N$18–22/L fuel range; verify current pump prices before travel.

-⚠️ Insurance Traps to Know
+Insurance Traps to Know

-Our advice: Photograph every scratch and dent on the vehicle before departure.
+Planning check: Photograph every scratch and dent on the vehicle before departure.
 Get written confirmation of what the insurance covers.
 Consider purchasing third-party excess insurance before your trip.
 Budget an additional $200–$300 for potential tire/windshield charges.

 Critical Safety Rules